Dog Training Nonsense Promoted by Ignorant Media

 Dogs Are Individuals

-Each dog is an individual and therefore each case is contextual and situational.
+Each dog is an individual, and therefore each case is contextual and situational.
 It is impossible to give across-the-board behavioral advice about any dog behavior, yet teaching a dog what you want from them through obedience training in conjunction with understanding WHY your dog is barking and moving further away from the antecedent that may be arousing your pup is a good start.
 A standard counterconditioning and desensitization strategy in conjunction with an understanding of ethology and obedience training would help stop a dog from barking and more importantly stop a dog from wanting to bark.
 Other methods to help prevent your dog from barking are to ask your dog for an incompatible behavior, teach your dog the “quiet” cue, and use positive reinforcement and negative punishment (ignoring the barking.)
-Find you self a great CDBC and behavior specialist and stay away from laymen with Ph.D.’s (doctors of philosophy, principles, theory and concepts, not practicality or reality) that sit in ivory towers without much practical or in this case scientific research to back up their claims.
+Find yourself an educated force-free behaviorist who actually works daily with modifying dog behaviors.
+And stay away from laymen with Ph.D.’s (doctors of philosophy, principles, theory, and concepts, not practicality or reality) that sit in ivory towers without much practical or in this case scientific research to back up their claims.